aerospike/aerospike-backup-service/README.md

 The service is written in Go and wraps the [asbackup/asrestore](https://github.com/aerospike/aerospike-tools-backup) tools, built as shared libraries.

+Use the [OpenApi generation script](./scripts/generate_OpenApi.sh) to generate OpenApi Specification for the service.

 ## C Library known issues
 * Not thread-safe
 * Uncaptured stdout logs